 Why would I need underpinning?

-In many cases older builders where never built with sufficient foundations, suitable for the ground beneath it.
+In many cases older builders were never built with sufficient foundations, suitable for the ground beneath it.
 Often we see buildings that have one or more extensions or significant alterations done.
-This increases the total weight of the building, reducing the capacity of the existing foundation to support total of the new building.
-Being a loft conversion company, we also know the weight added by a loft can be quite substantial.
+This increases the total weight of the building, reducing the capacity of the existing foundation to support the total weight of the new building.
+Being a loft conversion company, we also know the weight added by a loft conversion can be quite substantial.

 With all of this in mind, buildings over time will begin to see some form of subsidence.
-This is normal for a new build as thing settle, but if this continue, the safety of your home could be compromised.
-Getting your property underpinned with improved foundations is the ony to ensure the problem is stopped, and to ensure you building doesn’t collapse.
+This is normal for a new build as things settle, but if this continues, the safety of your home could be compromised.
+Getting your property underpinned with improved foundations is the only way to ensure the problem is stopped, and to ensure your building doesn’t collapse.